ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </tr>
   <tr>
     <td>Exclude climate and elevation features</td>
-    <td>Similarly, climate and elevation features primarily provided value for data points prior to the launch of Sentinel-2 and so are not used in the final CyFi model.
+    <td>Climate and elevation features primarily provided value for data points prior to the launch of Sentinel-2 and so are not used in the final CyFi model.
 Climate and elevation likely do have an impact on how cyanobacteria blooms form, and more sophisticated feature engineering with these data sources may add value in the future.
 This is a direction for <a href="#future-directions">future research</a>.</td>
   </tr>
   <tr>
     <td>Incorporate land cover</td>
-    <td>Lastly, including a land cover map, even at a coarse 300m resolution, added to model accuracy.
+    <td>Including a land cover map, even at a coarse 300m resolution, added to model accuracy.
 The land cover map likely captures farmland areas with fertilizer runoff that contributes to blooms.
 A static map from 2020 is used rather than a real-time satellite-derived product, as this reduces the compute time and patterns in land use do not fluctuate daily.
-Land cover is also an effective balance between reflecting regional characteristics, and avoiding overfitting to the small number data providers in the training set (see below for additional details).</td>
+Land cover is also an effective balance between reflecting regional characteristics, and avoiding overfitting to the small number data providers in the training set.</td>
   </tr>
 </table>
 :::